Quasa

 Take Your Social Proof to the Next Level

-You’re likely to already know the impact social proof has on consumer behavior.
-The latest surveys show that as many as 99.9% of consumers read reviews when shopping online.
-Moreover, 98% consider ratings before making purchasing decisions.
+You probably already know the impact of social proof: the latest surveys show that 99.9% of consumers read reviews when shopping online, and 98% consider ratings before purchasing.
+But star ratings alone rarely convey warmth—only competence.

 Invest in Community Building